Attack vs 2-3 Zone

 Play

-Attack vs 2-3 Zone - STEP 1: Initial formation of players, ready to start the play with fluidity and clear passing lanes
+Basketball play attack vs 2-3 zone, step 1: initial formation of players, ready to start the play with fluidity and clear passing lanes

 Initial formation of players, ready to start the play with fluidity and clear passing lanes.